CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 ^#^^#^ Replacing existing variables

-[Earlier](#generate) we created the `weight2` variable which changed the units on weight from pounds to tons.
+[Earlier][generating new variables] we created the `weight2` variable which changed the units on weight from pounds to tons.
 What if, instead of creating a new variable, we tried to just change the existing `weight` variable.

 ~~~~
 <<dd_do>>